Staying Engaged

 - Non-slip sock activities offer a wonderful opportunity for both creativity and practicality, especially for individuals with dementia.
 Rather than purchasing pre-made non-slip socks, consider making them together as a fun and engaging activity.
 Check out this fun activity here.

-- Let’s celebrate National Caregivers Day with a fun and simple activity!
-When thinking of activities for persons living with dementia, don’t overlook options that can create a sense of purpose.
+- When thinking of activities for persons living with dementia, don’t overlook options that can create a sense of purpose.
 Focus on activities that they can do, that help them feel productive, that promote independence and that foster social interactions.

 - One caregiver has complied a large list of dementia activity ideas.
 Think about pulling out old Duplos (large Legos), trying the Famous Duo Cards, or singing along with this Karaoke playlist of hymns and patriotic songs.